TimManh/Spartan-Clubs/README.md

 Download the latest version of Xcode to view this file
 # Open the file
 Open the file with extension workspace
+# Simulation
+Use iphone 7 version for simulator